This post may contain affiliate or sponsored links. Please read our disclosure policy.

 Another beauty of this recipe is you can prep the cinnamon rolls ahead of time.
 I’ve done this a lot when I know we will be feeding guests for breakfast or for holidays.
 The biggest tip I can give you on this is to make sure they come back to room temperature and have time to rise before you bake them.

-To refrigerate: If you want to prepare the rolls ahead of time, assemble them as normal, let them rise, and then refrigerate for 24-48 hours.
+If you want to prepare the rolls ahead of time, assemble them as normal, let them rise, and then refrigerate for 24-48 hours.
 Make sure to let them come back to room temperature and rise back up again before baking.

-To freeze: If you want to freeze the cinnamon roll dough, assemble them as normal, let them rise as directed and then wrap them tightly or place them in an airtight container with a lid and freeze.
+If you want to freeze the cinnamon roll dough, assemble them as normal, let them rise as directed and then wrap them tightly or place them in an airtight container with a lid and freeze.
 Just make sure you let them thaw and warm up to room temperature and rise a bit before baking.